 - Stir in butter one tablespoon at a time.

-- Then add pistachio paste and food coloring, if desired.
+- Then add the pistachio paste and food coloring, if desired.
 Continue to beat the cream until nice and smooth.

 Elaine says